MythTV/packaging/deb-light/Readme.rst

   BUILD_DIRTY=xxx

 When using cmake build (the default), install.sh does nothing.
+With cmake, the -tst or DIRTY option does not work.
+All builds are put into the same directory, whether dirty or not.
+It is not practical to use separate directories as the dirtectory is set up in config, and you do not want to run config very often as it causes the build to take a long time.
+If you want to save the commit build, copy or move it to another directory.

 package.sh
 ----------